change/longlinks/README.md

 a base-48 alphanumeric character set.
 It is optimized for ease of operation, cost effectiveness at scale, and for generating URLs suitable for social media sharing.

+> **Note:** The consistent hashing algorithm allows for fast and simple link _creation_, but also means that there's a very small but non-zero chance of "collisions", where two different URLs shorten to the same value.
+If your links will stay relevant in perpetuity, it's probably not the approach you want.

 ## Installing

 Either checkout this repo, or else just install via npm: